cquillet/fillit/README.md

   do `make` in the directory `fillit`

 ## Usage
+   `fillit file`
-  *usage:* `fillit file` where `file` is a mandatory argument that represents the list of tetrominos you want to pack in the smallest possible square.
+   where `file` is a mandatory argument that represents the list of tetrominos you want to pack in the smallest possible square.

 ### Input
   The input file is a text file.
 Each tetromino is written in 4 lines and 4 columns where `.` represents a blank and `#` represents a block of a the tetromino.
 Theremust be an empty line between each tetromino.